hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 tower, everything...
 I've tried to stop you, time and time again, but you stayed on track in your crusade.
 I made you that way, Roland.

 All roads are different, because all towers are different.
-My road to the Tower is paved in ink.
-Yours is paved in blood.
-It might be something that only matters to us, We have to do it.
+Your rode to the Tower is paved in blood.
+Mine is paved in ink.
+We have to walk it.

 We know it demands a lot of sacrifice, it might even mean our end, yet it is our duty to keep going on, for that we are destined to find it and climb it's steps.
 That is our redemption and we pay the price.

-How does this all fit in the grand scheme of this?
+How does this all fit in the grand scheme of things?
 Where is the Tower of all towers?
 What would the nature of such tower be?
 Who will wait for us atop?
 Will anyone be there?
 No one knows.

 What matters is that this is your tower.
 You had to be here, gunslinger, it was your inevitable destiny.
 It was very important for me that you made it.

+All things must come to an end, and this one story, your story and my role in it is no exception.
+It's time we say our goodbyes, Roland.

 I say thankya.

 The Crimson King looks at Roland, folds the letter again and then observes the constelations sprawling above.
 Roland does the same.
 All twelve guardians are there, shinnig brightly, perfectly aligned around the tower.
-The sword of Eld could easyly be appreciated in all it's splendor too.
+Polaris and the sword of Eld can easyly be appreciated in all their's splendor too.

 I know you are a bit overwelmed now.
 Belive me, this is not any easier for me either.
 I don't know how much could I bear if I were you.
 What universal truths would I have to swallow once I get to my Tower...
 I try not to think...
 It might be...  mmm... unwise.

 Both stare at the fire in silence for what seemed a very long time.

 Who are you?
 Asked Roland finally.

 I am your maker, Roland.
-Consider yourself lucky, how many get that chance?
+Consider yourself lucky.
+How many get that chance?
 I hadn't, yet...
 I hope.
 I know there's someone greater than me.
 There always is.
 Remember gunslinger, the greatest mystery the Universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.